ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+read what that noble statesman, Thomas
+Benton, says of his mother, and go thou and
+do likewise&quot; :
 &quot; My mother asked me never to use tobacco,
 and 1 have never touched it from that time
 the present day ; she asked me not to game,